willquill/plex-docker/README.md

 You may purchase a dummy plug to plug into the port in lieu of using an actual cable with a monitor.
 The dummy plugs stick out about an inch from the server's port and trick Intel QuickSync into thinking a monitor is plugged in.
 Search "dummy plug 4k" on your shopping site of choice to find one.

-## Prepare cloudflare-ddns
+### Prepare cloudflare-ddns

 I use Cloudflare, but if you use something else for DDNS, you can swap it out for the ddclient Docker container.
 I used ddclient for a long time, but they were slow to adopt changes to the Cloudflare API, and I kept running into problems.

-Edit the `config.json` file to match your parameters.
-Then move it to the cloudflare-ddns directory as follows: `mv config.json config/cloudflare-ddns`
+Edit the `./config/cloudflare-ddns/config.json` file to match your environment.

 While the docker container supports your Cloudflare global API key via different config syntax, the way I structured my JSON is compatible with zone-specific API tokens.
 Note that you must allow **both** READ and EDIT.